Crawley: Transport

-Crawley's early development as a market town was helped by its location on the London–Brighton turnpike.
+Crawley's development as a market town was helped by its location on the London–Brighton turnpike.
 The area was joined to the railway network in the mid-19th century; and since the creation of the new town, there have been major road upgrades (including a motorway link), a guided bus transit system and the establishment of an airport which has become one of Britain's largest and busiest.

 Road

 The London–Brighton turnpike ran through the centre of Crawley, forming the High Street and Station Road.
 When Britain's major roads were classified by the British government's Ministry of Transport between 1919 and 1923, it was given the number A23.
 It was bypassed by a new dual carriageway in 1938 (which forms the A23's current route through the town), and then later to the east side of the town by the M23 motorway, which was opened in 1975.
 This connects London's orbital motorway, the M25, to the A23 at Pease Pottage, at the southern edge of Crawley's built-up area.
 The original single-carriageway A23 became the A2219.
 The M23 has junctions in the Crawley area at the A2011/A264 (Junction 10) and Maidenbower (area of Crawley) (Junction 10A).
 The end of the motorway at Pease Pottage is Junction 11.
 The A2011, another dual-carriageway, joins the A23 in West Green and provides a link, via the A2004, to the town centre.

-The A2220 follows the former route of the A264 through the town, linking the A23 directly to the A264 at Copthorne, from where it then runs to East Grinstead.
+The main east–west links are provided by the A2220, which follows the former route of the A264 through the town, linking the A23 directly to the A264 at Copthorne, from where it then runs to East Grinstead.
+The A264 also connects Crawley to Horsham to the south-west.